rosstewart/MutPred-PPI/README.md

 ### Output Format

 Predictions are saved as:
-- Probability scores: 0.0 (maintained) to 1.0 (disrupted)
-- Per-variant results in CSV format
+- Per-variant results in TSV format

 ## Example Workflow